 1. You might not know what you would like to study or go on to do next

-It is perfectly normal to not feel ready for university as you are coming towards the end of your time at college, or you might simply like some time out before deciding on what path you want to take next.
+It is perfectly normal to not feel ready for university as you are coming towards the end of your time at college, or you might simply like some time out before starting uni or deciding on what path you want to take next.
 Participating in a volunteering programme in Africa can help you refocus and think more clearly about what your next steps are academically or what career path you would like to take.

 2. You would like some time to travel and explore